Peter Trainor Kelly

-Peter Trainor Kelly (died 1948) was an Irish politician.
-He was an independent member of Seanad Éireann from 1938 to 1948.
+Peter Trainor Kelly (died 1948) was an Irish insurance company manager and independent politician.
+From Foxrock in County Dublin, he was a member of Seanad Éireann from 1938 to 1948.
 He was first elected to the 3rd Seanad in 1938 by the Industrial and Commercial Panel.
 He was re-elected at the 1943 and 1944 Seanad elections but lost his seat at the 1948 election.
+His election in 1944 was a surprise as he had announced his withdrawal during the election campaign.
+In 1939, Kelly presented to the Seanad a reduced-size replica of the Bell of Ballinabeck, which has since been used by the Cathaoirleach.